 In addition, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 75.7% of the residential real estate in the Delmar Loop East neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 99.3% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Delmar Loop East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Delmar Loop East neighborhood buck this trend.
 26.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.6% of U.S. neighborhoods.

 Did you know that the Delmar Loop East neighborhood has more Austrian and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.7% of this neighborhood's residents have Austrian ancestry and 6.0% have African ancestry.